fgouvea10/impacting-group-test/README.md

 You can use the app using an emulator or by scanning the QR Code that the expo will generate.
 You must have the Expo app installed on your mobile device to use this application.

 ## Documentation
-You can access the api documentation by running the project locally and accessing http://localhost:8000/docs
+You can access the api documentation by running the backend locally and accessing http://localhost:8000/docs